 - ¼ cups light or dark brown sugar, packed

-- 1 cup mashed banana (from 2 or 3 overly ripe bananas)
+- 1 cup mashed banana (about 3 overly ripe bananas)

 - 1 tablespoon lemon juice